akwohlgenant/akwohlgenant.github.io/_posts/2020-05-19-foliummapsanfran.md

 ## Introduction:

 Full disclosure: this notebook is a variation on a class project from the IBM Data Science Professional Certificate program through Coursera that I completed in  the fall of 2019.
-This particular project was part of course 7 of the series, entitled _Data Visualization with Python_.
+This particular project was part of Course 7 of the series, entitled _Data Visualization with Python_.
 <br>
 <br>
-A map of San Francisco will be constructed using the **folium** library.
-Then crime incidents will be posted to the map from a csv file downloaded from the city of San Francisco consisting of all criminal incidents since 2018.
+In this notebook, I will construct a map of San Francisco using the **folium** library for Python, and then I will post crime incidents to the map from a data file containing criminal incidents since 2018.
 That file contains too many data points to comfortably view on a map, so I will reduce the number of incidents before plotting them.
 Then I will add descriptive information to the map about each crime, accessible as a popup when a particular incident marker is clicked.

 ```python
 # In case folium needs to be installed...
 #!conda install -c conda-forge folium=0.10.0 --yes
 ```

 ```python
 import pandas as pd
 import numpy as np
 import folium
 ```
 ### Data:
 As noted earlier, the crime data for this notebook can be downloaded from the city of San Francisco's open data site.
 A link to the data is provided below.
 <br>